mehulagg/gitlab/doc/development/documentation/feature_flags.md

 <Feature Name> is under development and not ready for production use.
 It is
 deployed behind a feature flag that is **disabled by default**.
 This feature may change or be removed without notice in a future version of GitLab.
-Data corruption or performance degradation may occur when enabling a feature which is disabled by default.
+Data corruption, stability degradation, or performance degradation may occur when enabling a feature which is disabled by default.
 This is not covered by GitLab support.
 [GitLab administrators with access to the GitLab Rails console](<replace with path to>/administration/feature_flags.md) can enable it.